vgurianov/srt/docs/index.md

 1.2.
 Analysis Model
 The analysis model is a simulation model.
 It is an ontology of mechanical motion.
 This semantic net define follow concept:
 - Synchronization
 - Motion and Interaction
 - Measurements
-We present class diagrams and communication diagrams, and pseudo-code C++.
+We present class diagrams and communication diagrams, and pseudocode C++.

 1.3.
 Design Model
 Design model developed for Python.